 How to change the outgoing information?

-Basically you cannot change the IP in the email headers until you use some kind of IP spoofing.
+Basically you cannot change the IP in the email headers until you use some kind of IP spoofing or VPN.
 But you can make use of an entirely different connection.
 How?
 Use the public proxies.
-When the mails are sent using public proxies, they originate from that public proxy IP address and therefore not possible to track directly (except when the heavy use is monitored and statistically analyzed conclusions are derived)
+When the mails are sent using public proxies, they originate from those public proxy IP addresses and therefore not possible to track directly.
+An exception is when a heavy use is monitored and statistical conclusions are derived.

 What happens when mail is routed within the organization before being sent?

 Again taking the example of the big organization “Infosys”.
 This company has a development center at Pune, India.
 Any mails coming from its Pune development center are sent to the Internet through their Bangalore facility.

 As seen from the above header, there are many